 As we said, Mavic Pro is fun, but it’s no toy.
 Mavic Pro can fly in real-world conditions for about 21 minutes — not the mere 10 or 15 typical of small drones.
 It’s powered by a quick-charge 3S Intelligent Flight Battery.
 It really is smart, keeping itself from overcharging and from sustaining damage during storage, even if fully charged.

 It will communicate just how much power is left.
-Extra batteries and a multi-battery charger are available from Drone Nerds so you can stay in the air far longer than you’re on the ground.
+Extra batteries and a multi-battery charger are available from Commercial Drones so you can stay in the air far longer than you’re on the ground.

 Video Editing, Sharing, Live Streaming

 We know you want to share your video ASAP.
 Edit it first and fast, using the DJI Go Editor to edit in your smartphone.
 If you don’t want to wait, stream live to Facebook or YouTube.

 Get your video out there on Twitter, Instagram or SkyPixel, the DJI community for sharing aerial imagery.
 For stills with a real professional look, shoot in Adobe DNG RAW, which will let you edit for more detail and effects.
 You’ll get the most out of every pixel.

 To get more of the accessories you want and save money, choose a Commercial Drones Mavic Pro bundle.